FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/jwt-components-explained.md

 ---
 layout: advice
-title: Components of JWT Authentication Tokens Explained
+title: Components of JWTs Explained
-description: Technical authentication article explains JSON Web Tokens (JWT) and their component parts.
+description: Technical article explains JSON Web Tokens (JWT), their component parts, and how they are used for authentication.
 author: Dan Moore
 image: advice/anatomy-jwt/expert-advice-anatomy-of-a-jwt.png
 category: Tokens